 Pain in the knees can be a result from many causes.
-The first step to reducing knee pain is discovering what the problem is.
+Dr. Butler’s first step to reducing knee pain is by discovering what the problem is.
 Because the knee is a very important joint in mobility, it is prone to being damaged.

 Most common causes of knee pain: